Bangkok – Yangon – Bagan – Inle Lake – Mandalay – Pyin Oo Lwin – Chiang Mai – Bangkok

 Free morning to relax.
 Fly to Mandalay in late afternoon.

-After hotel check-in we drive to the top of Mandalay Hill for a panoramic view of the historical city in glorious sunset.
+After hotel check-in we drive to the top of Mandalay Hill for a panoramic view of the city in sunset.

 Day 12/Fri: Mandalay – Pyin Oo Lwin – Mandalay (B/L)

 After breakfast, we embark on a 67km drive to Pyin Oo Lwin.
 The scenic hill town was once known as Maymyo, named after Colonel James May (later Major General) of the 5th Bengal Infantry stationed there in 1886.
 The town located at 1,070 metres above sea level was developed during the colonial era and used by the British to escape Rangoon’s summer heat and humidity.
 Many of the locals in Pyin Oo Lwin still prefer to call their town Maymyo.
 Although the British have been long gone, the bungalows, villas and public buildings built by them still remain.